 Students participate in representing individuals and groups of all faiths who face challenges to their religious liberty.
-This will involve a diverse array of clients: prisoners, mosques, students, employees, churches, teachers, faith-based schools, sanctuary churches, and immigrants.
-Students can expect to work on cases involving the Free Exercise Clause, the Establishment Clause, similar state constitutional provisions, the Religious Freedom Restoration Act, its state equivalents, antidiscrimination statutes, Title VII, and the Religious Land Use and Institutionalized Persons Act.
-Students will have the opportunity to be first chair on some matters or serve as co-counsel with faculty or outside civil rights organizations and law firms on others.
+This may involve a diverse array of clients: prisoners, mosques, students, employees, churches, teachers, faith-based schools, sanctuary churches, and immigrants.
+Students can expect to work on cases involving the Free Exercise Clause, the Establishment Clause, similar state constitutional provisions, the Religious Freedom Restoration Act, its state equivalents, anti-discrimination statutes, Title VII, and the Religious Land Use and Institutionalized Persons Act.
+Students have the opportunity to be first chair on some matters or serve as co-counsel with faculty or outside civil rights organizations and law firms on others.

 Students work closely with faculty members on cases before the United States Supreme Court.
 Students assist in representing clients who are seeking review of lower court decisions or who have cases before the Supreme Court following grants of certiorari.
 Students conduct in-depth research and draft pleadings such as petitions for certiorari, briefs in opposition, reply briefs, and merits briefs.
 The weekly class introduces students to Supreme Court procedures and practice.